 Reverend Lancelot Henderson was the vicar of Tweedmouth, at the parish church of St. Bartholomew and St. Boisil, for 42 years from 1938 until his death in 1980.

 He was born in 1903, a native of Durham.
-He trained for church ministry and was ordained in 1932, and in the same year he was appointed as curate of Leadgate in Durham.
-He next moved to become curate-in-charge at Christ Church in Gateshead, and in 1938 he took up what would be his job for the rest of his life, as vicar of Tweedmouth.
+He trained for church ministry and was ordained in 1932, and he worked first as curate of Leadgate in Durham, and then as curate-in-charge at Christ Church in Gateshead.
+In 1938 he took up what would be his job for the rest of his life, as vicar of Tweedmouth.
+He lived, with his sister Annie, in the Old Vicarage in Church Road, and many who grew up in Tweedmouth between the 1950s and 1970s remember the ceremonial of his services and the oratorical style of his sermons, as well as his steadfast encouragement of young people.

 The digitised recordings have been deposited in Berwick Record Office, where they can be listened to.
 A typed transcript of the recordings has been made (also available in the Record Office), and there is a guide to the principal contents of the tapes to help users find their way to particular topics covered in the recordings.
 A version of that contents list can be seen in a PDF document via this link: